Sundbergarn/beagleRepo/README.md

 # beagleRepo

-This is a project on non-linear filtering and control for a pocketBeagle drone!
+This is a project on filtering and control for a pocketBeagle drone!